emesik/djiki/README.rst

 Djiki is a lightweight, portable Wiki engine based on Django.

 Features:
-    * Creole markup with minor extension for images (see below),
+    * Creole markup,
     * anonymous and registered edits,
-    * automatic merges of parallel edits when possible.
+    * automatic merges of parallel edits when possible,
+    * inclusion of images.

 Requirements
 ------------